James Baynham (1790-1860)

 Died: 1860 at Newland

-James was born at Lea Bailey in Gloucestershire in 1790.
+James, my three times great-grandfather, was born at Lea Bailey in Gloucestershire in 1790.

 He married Elizabeth Symonds, daughter of Philip Simmonds and Mary Harrington at English Bicknor in 1816, when they were both 26.
-They had seven children: Matthew in 1818; Cornelius in 1820; Sarah in 1822; Isaiah in 1824; Ezekiel in 1826; Tryphenia in 1826; and Jeremiah in 1829.
+They had seven children: Matthew in 1818; Cornelius in 1820; Sarah in 1822; Isaiah in 1824; Ezekiel in 1826; Tryphenia in 1826; and Jeremiah, my two times great-grandfather, in 1829.
 Elizabeth appears to have died in 1831, aged 41.

 In 1833 James married Elizabeth Rosser, daughter of Edward and Mary Rosser at Newland in 1833, when he was 43 and she was 24.
 She had already had two children: Timothy in 1831 and Catherine in 1833.
 Together they had another five children: Enoch in 1835; Emma in 1839; Charles in 1843; Thomas in 1846; and Richard in 1851.